 Denver has no shortage of amazing running routes, mostly thanks to the ginormous parks around the city.

 Washington Park (Wash Park to locals), Cheesman Park, and City Park are three of the most popular running destinations in Denver.
 Each has a crushed gravel path that’s great for running in addition to paved paths and loops of varying distance.
 All are beginner-friendly, but each have their own pros and cons.
-Keep scrolling to pick the one for you!

 Location: Capitol Hill, between 13th and 8th (north/south) and Humboldt and Race (west/east).